Two-sample hypothesis testing

 In statistical hypothesis testing, a two-sample test is a test performed on the data of two random samples, each independently obtained from a different given population.
 The purpose of the test is to determine whether the difference between these two populations is statistically significant.
+When the only knowledge of the two populations is given through the samples, two-sample hypothesis testing becomes an instance of universal hypothesis testing.

 There are a large number of statistical tests that can be used in a two-sample test.
 Which one(s) are appropriate depend on a variety of factors, such as: